Q: Why invest in a wedding video?

 Q: What kind of cameras do you use?

-A: All of our weddings are shot in HD on DSLR cameras.
+A: All of our weddings are shot in HD or 4K on DSLR cameras.
 Our techniques and equipment are constantly evolving to provide the best possible image quality.

 Q: How do you capture audio?